 Niet alleen over Oekraïne, maar wel de enige podcast in Nederland die geheel gewijd is aan het vroegere Oostblok (dwz. alles achter de Elbe).
 Tweewekelijks gepresenteerd door Oost-Europajournalisten Geert Jan Hahn en Floris Akkerman.

 Sinds het begin van de Russische invasie biedt deze podcast, naast de reguliere wekelijkse lange aflevering over internationale zaken, ook een dagelijkse update over de ontwikkelingen op het slagveld en de internationale gevolgen daarvan.
 Soms met enig olijk pessimisme danwel realisme gepresenteerd door Arend Jan Boekestijn (oud-VVD Kamerlid, Universiteit Utrecht) en Rob de Wijk (The Hague Centre of Strategic Studies), elke dag behalve zondag.

 Zoom and video lectures on various academic subjects in Ukrainian studies, by Cambridge Ukrainian Studies of the Department of Slavonic Studies at Cambridge University, UK.

 Former UK diplomat Arthur Snell explores the geopolitical threats of tomorrow with various experts.
-Lately, most episodes focus on the war in Ukraine.
+The episodes of the second seaszon (until October 2022) focused on the war in Ukraine.

-Podcast show by Voice of America with latest developments, interviews and analysis on the Russian invasion of Ukraine.
+Podcast show by US radio Voice of America with latest developments, interviews and analysis on the Russian invasion of Ukraine.
 Aired every weekday.

 Actually, as the title indicates, this podcast and blog by British Kremlinologist and Russian security Mark Galeotti is more about the power struggles that are going in and around the Kremlin.
 But in doing so, it provides a good insight into Russian machinations that determine the course of the war in Ukraine.